RBEGamer/AtomicChess/src/src_atcqtui/README.md

-This branch contains the QT5 User Interface which is running on the RaspberryPi Display.
+This folder contains the QT5 User Interface which is running on the RaspberryPi Display.

 ## REQUIREMENTS